clarice-m04/rxnrate2/README.md

 sol = rxn.solve(y0, t_span)
 rxn.plot_solution(sol)
 ```
-➡️ This demonstrates how to set up nonlinear reversible reactions using symbolic reaction strings and automatic ODE generation.
+➡️ This demonstrates how to set up nonlinear reversible reactions using symbolic reaction strings and automatic ODE generation if just the functions are used.

 ### Streamlit Interface
 To explore the interactive interface, you can launch the **Streamlit GUI** in the following way: